• Skip to primary navigation

 How many servings?

-• One bag of approximately 500-600 g/ 1.1-1.3 lbs dumplings served with a simple sauce (like pesto, tomato sauce, or butter) should be enough for 2 people with a good appetite (3 at the most).
-Most recipes will claim that the amount is enough for 4, but really… that would be about a handful per person, not even my kids would be satisfied with that…
+One bag (approximately 1-1.3 lbs/ 500-600 g) served with a simple sauce (like pesto, tomato sauce, or butter) should be enough for 2 people with a good appetite (3 at the most).

 Hungry for More Fast Recipes?